theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

     pulumi up --refresh --stack production
     ```

-    Then **merge your PR to `main`** and **deploy your changes to `production`** to deploy the `application` layer via CI.

-    - The `certificates` deploy makes a new shared cert with the additional domain on it.
-At this point, we retain the old cert, because until the `application` deploy has run, the shared CDN still relies on it.
+    This deploy makes a new shared cert with the additional domain on it.
+At this point, we **retain the old cert**, because until the `application` deploy has run, the shared CDN still relies on it.

+4. Before we proceed, we need to **verify the new certificate has issued**.

+    See step 8 in [flow A](#a-onboarding-a-new-council) for the details.

+5. Now **merge your PR to `main`** and **deploy your changes to `production`** to deploy the `application` layer via CI.

-    - The `application` deploy attaches the new cert to the shared CDN (and will create it first, if it doesn't already exist).
+    This deploy attaches the new cert to the shared CDN (and will also create it first, if it doesn't already exist).

-    Keen observers will notice that we now have an orpaned cert which is not attached to any CDN - but we will clean that up later.

-4. Get the shared CDN name:
+6. Get the shared distribution domain name and ID:

     ```sh
     cd infrastructure/application
     pulumi stack output customDomainsCdnDomainName --stack production
+    pulumi stack output customDomainsDistributionId --stack production
     ```

-    This returns a value like `d1234abcd.cloudfront.net`.

-4. **TODO**: Run the `associate-alias` command from AWS CLI to move the domain from the legacy CloudFront distribution to the shared CloudFront distribution.
-Explain why this works.

-5. **TODO**: Advance the domain to `cutover-ongoing`:

-    ```diff
-    - cloudFrontState: "cutover-init",
-    + cloudFrontState: "cutover-ongoing",
-    ```
+    This should return values like `d1234abcd.cloudfront.net` and `E1234ABCD56YZ` respectively.

 7. Ask the council to switch their DNS target for the domain.